yuri-murayama/Yuri-Murayama/index.md

 **Domestic conferences**
 - <ins>Murayama, Y.</ins>, Ishigaki, T., Uehara, Y., Miyao, Y., Takamura, H., and Kobayashi, I. Text Generation on Important Features of Table Data.
 The 37th Annual Conference of the Japanese Society for Artificial Intelligence, June 2023.

+- <ins>Murayama, Y.</ins> and Kobayashi, I. Question Answering with Calculation over Structured Knowledge using a Neural Network Model with External Memories.
+The 29th Annual Meeting of the Association for Natural Language Processing, March 2023.

 - <ins>Murayama, Y.</ins> and Kobayashi, I. Dialogue over context and structured knowledge using a neural network model with an external memory.
 The 34th Annual Conference of the Japanese Society for Artificial Intelligence, June 2020.